 Buses theoretically travel from Dubrovnik to Kotor at 7:15 AM, 11:00 AM, 3:00 PM, and 5:30 PM daily, but these times are, shall we say, flexible.

 The buses that service these routes travel back and forth between the two cities, and traffic and border crossing shenanigans (more on that below) means that the times listed are essentially guidelines.

-When we took the bus from Dubrovnik to Kotor, our 11:00 AM bus ended up pulling out of the station around 12:30 PM and the only answer we received to our questions while waiting for it to arrive were a shrug and an “it’ll be here soon.”
+When we took the bus from Dubrovnik to Kotor, our 11:00 AM bus ended up pulling out of the station around 12:30 PM and the only answer we received to our questions while waiting for it to arrive was a shrug and an “it’ll be here soon.”

-Online estimates put the travel time between Dubrovnik and Kotor to under 2 hours, but as it took us around 3 hours on a fairly light traffic day–and definitely a light border crossing day–I’d take those estimates with a grain of salt as well.
+Online estimates put the travel time between Dubrovnik and Kotor to under 2 hours, but as it took us around 3 hours on a fairly light traffic day–and a light border crossing day–I’d take those estimates with a grain of salt as well.